Israel strikes Gaza, Lebanon overnight; Netanyahu convenes generals

 Along Israel's northern border with Lebanon, the Iran-backed Hezbollah group has clashed with Israeli forces in support of Hamas in the deadliest escalation of frontier violence since an Israel-Hezbollah war in 2006.

-Israeli aircraft struck two Hezbollah cells in Lebanon early on Monday which were planning to launch anti-tank missiles and rockets toward Israel, its military said.
+Early on Monday, Israeli aircraft struck two Hezbollah cells in Lebanon that were planning to launch anti-tank missiles and rockets toward Israel, its military said.
+Israel's military also said it struck other Hezbollah targets, including a compound and an observation post.

 With violence around its heavily guarded borders increasing, Israel on Sunday added 14 communities close to Lebanon and Syria to its evacuation contingency plan in the north of the country.